 Step 3: Monitoring

 Dashboards and scorecards are created to aggregate data at a high level and monitor the current state of the business.
 Decision makers now have easy access to the current and past status of the company, and are empowered to make more informed decisions.
 At this stage, business users can see the value of having a solid BI strategy and trust the data and dashboards put in place, considering them a main asset and an intrinsic part of the company.
+If slowly changing dimensions (SCD) are implemented, these dashboards would be living boards aggregating real time intelligence.
 They can easily see the cause and effect of their actions and perform rigorous data-driven approaches to drive changes in the business.
 The company can be now considered a “Data Driven” company.

 At this stage predictive analytics is implemented in the company, so users can now answer “what will happen?” questions and not only “what happened?”.
 The company now has an advantage over its competition, as they can react in advance to anticipated market changes.
 At this point, data insights are critical to the business decision making process.
 Artificial Intelligence and Machine Learning algorithms are applied to business data to extract predictions and empower users to make better-informed decisions.